LuminosoInsight/code-sample-unhashtag/README.md

 Each file has 25,000 lines.
 The text is Unicode encoded in UTF-8.
 Most of the text is in English, but not all of it.

-The text is pseudo-randomly sampled from tweets collected in late 2013.
-Aside from limiting it to all-caps phrases, we have only minimally filtered it.
+The text is arbitrarily sampled from tweets collected in late 2013.
+Aside from limiting it to all-caps phrases likely to be in English, we have only minimally filtered it.
 Some of the text content may be offensive, and a *lot* of it may be insipid, and for that we apologize in advance.

 ## What to send us

 Send us a `.zip` or `.tar.gz` file of all the code you used to accomplish the task to `hiring@luminoso.com`.

-If you depend on publicly-available Python packages, include a list of those packages (a Pip `requirements.txt` file or a Setuptools `setup.py` file will do nicely).
 Include the evaluation results in a text file.

+Code should run in Python 2.7 or 3.3.
+Using external Python packages is fine, as long as they're publicly available.
+If you use external packages, include a list of those packages (a Pip `requirements.txt` file or a Setuptools `setup.py` file will do nicely).

 We hope to be able to run the code you send us, on different data than the included training and test data.